SharePoint/sp-dev-docs/docs/general-development/content-management-interoperability-services-cmis-in-sharepoint.md

 ## CMIS scenarios and application ideas
 <a name="SP15CMIS_Scenarios"> </a>

-With CMIS capabilities in SharePoint 2013, developers can create applications that incorporate CMIS-compliant data from both SharePoint Server and other CMIS-compliant applications.
+With CMIS capabilities in SharePoint, developers can create applications that incorporate CMIS-compliant data from both SharePoint Server and other CMIS-compliant applications.
 Because CMIS is a vendor-neutral format, developers can write code that produces CMIS-compliant endpoints that can be shared with CMIS-compliant consumer applications without having to write code against the native application's API.
-For example, the default SharePoint 2013 CMIS Producer can share a CMIS repository (for example, a SharePoint Server document library) with another vendor's photo-editing application.
+For example, the default SharePoint CMIS Producer can share a CMIS repository (for example, a SharePoint Server document library) with another vendor's photo-editing application.
 A user can open an image file that is stored in the photo-editing application producer's CMIS repository and check it out in SharePoint Server from within the photo-editing application.
 After making and saving changes, the user can, from the photo-editing application, check in the latest version into the SharePoint Server document library.
 Because the CMIS specification defines versioning in terms of major and minor versions the same way that SharePoint does, the photo-editing application user saves changes to a version in the CMIS repository using versioning logic identical to logic found in SharePoint Server.